marcdubois71450/web_solea/README.md

 ```
 npm start
 ```
-The server is ready in port 8080
+The server is ready on port 8080